Date: 29 December 2015. St. Pete boat

 treat that was!
 Pam, her Andy and their kids are sailors and

 experienced gunk-holers.
-They've been around the world and found the
+They have been around the world and found the

 Bahamas just about perfect.